 Here are some tips regarding how to maintain a healthy Calandiva plant:

-Calandiva loves an acidic or neutral soil; they also prefer well-drained soil because they cannot tolerate having a lot of water on the soil.
-You could easily grow and maintain Calandiva outdoors; just make sure you put them in a protected area guarded against strong winds and rains.
+As a long blooming succulent, calandiva kalanchoe loves an acidic or neutral soil; they also prefer well-drained soil because they cannot tolerate having a lot of water on the soil.

-However, if you live in a cold area, it is advisable to grow them indoors.
+If you live in a cold area, it is advisable to grow them indoors.
 If this is the case, place them in an area where they can receive as much sunlight as possible, otherwise, they may be affected by the lack of sun.

 Water and Food Requirements